jason-neal/cloud_dev_code_test/README.md

 #### Explain how the config for this app works, and why when using docker compose might this be a good way to configure rather than a config file

+Currently the config for the app needs to be passed in on the command line when starting the container with `docker run`. the -p parameter configures or links the port from the container to the host to enable the app to be accessed from the host.
+The -v option configures a volume (folder) location on the host to mount the container so that the files (code and data) can be shared between the container and host.
+One feature of this allows for changes in the code to be immediately realized in the container, allowing for faster app development.
+The container to run is also specified, in this case local/cloud_test.

+Docker compose allows for these configuration values such as port and volume to be stored in docker-compose.yml, without the need to continually type them in the terminal.
+It also allows for the configuration of multiple containers together, linking any dependencies or interaction, and setting the startup order.
 #### Explain why the startup_check.py file exists and what it does

 #### Explain what the entrypoint.sh file does